3dcitydb/3dcitydb-docs/source/impexp/export-vis-preferences/recommendations.rst

 :numref:`impexp_kml_export_terrain_preferences_chapter`).

-When exporting balloons into individual files (one for each object) written together into a *balloon* directory access to local files and personal data must be allowed ("*Tools*", "*Options*", "*General*").
+When exporting balloons into individual files (one for each object) written together into a *balloons* directory access to local files and personal data must be allowed ("*Tools*", "*Options*", "*General*").
 Google Earth will issue a security warning that must be accepted, otherwise the contents of the balloons (when in individual files and not